-Tears ran down Buffy's face.
-She looked up to find Giles, when A linen handkerchief appeared in front of her face.
+Tears ran down Buffy's face once more.
+She looked up to, when a linen handkerchief appeared in front of her face.
 She looked up to find Giles' kind face.
 He sat down and quietly waited for her to start talking.
 He nearly jumped to his feet when the waitress placed a pot of tea in front of him.
 Buffy thanked her by name.
 Her innate kindness toward others never ceased to surprise Giles.

 "Please, let me get to the end before you ask any questions, okay?"

 "As you wish, dear girl."
 He smiled, squeezing her hand.